The Scriptures on Works

 1 Peter 1:14-19 – As obedient children, do not be conformed to the passions of your former ignorance, but as he who called you is holy, be holy yourselves in all your conduct; since it is written, “You shall be holy, for I am holy.”
 And if you invoke as Father him who judges each one impartially according to his deeds, conduct yourselves with fear throughout the time of your exile.
 You know that you were ransomed from the futile ways inherited from your fathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.

-At the end of the day the Bible means exactly what it says despite the efforts of some to explain it away.
-It is important to note that not one of these passages of Scripture is in opposition to any of the passages used by Protestants to discount the value of works.
-As we pointed out earlier, all of the works in question are accomplished by the grace of God.
+At the end of the day the Bible means exactly what it says.
+Allowing God to work through us is necessary if we are to be saved.
+It is important to note that not one of these passages of Scripture is in opposition to any of the passages that are used to discount the value of works.
+As we pointed out earlier, all the works in question are accomplished by the grace of God.
 Indeed, even our belief in God is an act of grace: “No one can say ‘Jesus is Lord’ except by the Holy Spirit” (1 Corinthians 12:3).
-Scripture gives us many examples of how grace enables us to be who God wants us to be:
+Scripture gives other examples that illustrate the role of grace and our response to it:

 Acts 18:27: And when he wished to cross to Achaia, the brethren encouraged him, and wrote to the disciples to receive him.
 When he arrived, he greatly helped those who through grace had believed.